 Ever wondered how those teeny tiny, perfectly sewn narrow hems are made, particularly on lightweight fabric?
 Here you’ll learn how to sew a rolled hem yourself, through the best and easiest method!

 I love lightweight or sheer fabrics but working with them can get pretty tricky and difficult, particularly when sewing a rolled hem.
-I found that the best way to make a narrow hem on lightweight fabric is with a rolled hem foot, also known as a hemmer foot.
-Here I’ll show you how to sew a rolled hem yourself so you can sew the perfect tiny rolled hem on all your projects.
+I found that the best way to make a narrow, rolled hem on lightweight fabric is by using a rolled hem foot, also known as a hemmer foot.
+Rolled hem sewing has never been easier, once you learn how to master using the rolled hem foot!
+Below I’ll show you everything you need to know to sew a rolled hem yourself.
+Sew the perfect tiny rolled hem on all your projects!

-If you’ve been meaning to learn how to sew a rolled hem for ages but lacked the courage, I’m here to tell you there’s nothing to be afraid of!
-In this rolled hem tutorial I’ll teach you the easiest, fastest and most convenient method to make a rolled hem using the rolled hem foot.
-All you need is a little practice and patience when using a rolled hem foot, particularly for lightweight fabrics.
+If you’ve been meaning to learn making a narrow hem for ages but lacked the courage, I’m here to tell you there’s nothing to be afraid of!
+In this tutorial I’ll teach you the easiest, fastest and most convenient method to make a rolled hem using the rolled hem foot.
+All you need is a little practice and patience when using a rolled hem foot, particularly on lightweight fabrics.

 But first, let’s go through some of the most commonly asked questions about how to sew a tiny, rolled hem.